andrespimartin/weighted-x-entropy-asr/README.md

-# Weighted Cross-entropy for Low-Resource Languages in Multilingual Speech Recognition
+# Weighted Cross-Entropy for Low-Resource Languages in Multilingual Speech Recognition

 This repository contains code for the paper titled "Weighted Cross-entropy for Low-Resource Languages in Multilingual Speech Recognition".
 The paper addresses the challenge of integrating low-resource languages into multilingual automatic speech recognition (ASR) systems.